Take steps to prepare for severe weather

 When the prospect of a severe store looms, be prepared.

-“The best way to cope with a storm is to be prepared before it strikes,” Max Davis, general manager of South Alabama Electric Cooperative, said.
+“The best way to cope with a storm is to be prepared before it strikes,” David Bailey, general manager of South Alabama Electric Cooperative, said.
 “Your cooperative has an active right of way program so that we can minimize the damage limbs and trees cause on our system.
 However, depending on the strength of the storm, sometimes that is not enough.”

 In the event of a major storm, we recommend you have on hand the following items: